FLUX.1[dev] with ComfyUI and Stability Matrix (20250126)

 Method 2: Stability Matrix

-“Stability Matrix” is a Multi-Platform Package Manager for Stable Diffusion that can be found at https://github.com/LykosAI/StabilityMatrix.
-If the tool proves useful to you, on their GitHub page, you will find sponsorship opportunities (at the time of writing this post, I have been one of their Patreon sponsor for a few months).
+“Stability Matrix” is a multi-platform package manager for stable diffusion.
+It can be found at https://github.com/LykosAI/StabilityMatrix.
+If the tool proves helpful to you, you will find sponsorship opportunities on its GitHub page (at the time of writing this post, I have been one of their Patreon sponsors for a few months).

-We will prefer to use it in “Portable Mode” where all the files are colocated with the tool’s executable; ie. we will create a directory for it and place the downloaded executable in that directory.
+I prefer to use it in “Portable Mode,” where all the files are colocated with the tool’s executable (making it possible to move the folder as needed); i.e., we will create a directory for it and place the downloaded executable in that directory.

-After downloading the tool, we start it.
-To use it, we need to agree to their license agreement.
-As discussed above, we select the “Portable Mode”, then are presented with the first-time setup UI, where we can select the inference engines to install.
-We will install at minimum ComfyUI.
+After downloading the tool, we start it and agree to its license agreement.
+As discussed above, we select the “Portable Mode” and are presented with the first-time setup UI, where we can select the inference engines to install.
+We will install, at minimum, ComfyUI.

-In the “Settings → Accounts”, we will get access to means to identify ourselves with Lykos or CivitAI.
+In “Settings → Accounts,” we will have access to means to identify ourselves with Lykos or CivitAI.
+As a sponsor, this gets me access to early releases.

-On the UI’s left side is the “Model Browser” which displays a list of CivitAI and HuggingFace available models.
-From the CivitAI tab, It is possible to see examples of model generated content, and using the three dots, see examples of prompts and values directly from CivitAI’s website.
+The “Model Browser” lists models available on CivitAI and HuggingFace.
+From the CivitAI tab, it is possible to see examples of model-generated content, and using the three dots, you can see examples of prompts and values directly from CivitAI’s website.
 When selecting a model, we can see the different versions of the model and the size of the download.
 The “Model Description” dropdown will often have recommendations on how to get the best results with this model.
-It is possible to manually select the “Download location”, although, the tool will know where a download is best expected, such as Models/Stable Diffusion for “checkpoints”.
+It is possible to manually select the “Download location,” although the tool will know where a download is best expected, such as Models/Stable Diffusion for “checkpoints.”
 After initiating a model download, it is possible to see its progress in the “Downloads” list.

-The “Checkpoint Manager” presents a list of downloaded models, and right-clicking on one will provide the “Open in CivitAI” option to obtain example of use.
+The “Checkpoint Manager” presents a list of downloaded models.
+Right-clicking on one will open the “Open in CivitAI” option, which allows you to see the model’s recommended parameters.

-It is possible to use ComfyUI’s WebUI directly, but Stability Matrix has their own “Inference” tab that makes use of it, and have an integration with the models directory (the latest dev version also has a unet entry, but the current stable does not; more on this in the next section).
+It is possible to use ComfyUI’s WebUI directly.
+Still, the Stability Matrix has a simplified “Inference” tab that uses ComfyUI and integrates with the model's directory.
 When using this option, the tool will first need to launch ComfyUI to generate the image based on the setting set on the page.
 Once the inference engine is loaded, the “Generate” button will return an image.

 Using FLUX.1[dev]

 Both methods will make use of the prompt detailed on https://comfyanonymous.github.io/ComfyUI_examples/flux/.
-In particular, we invite you to read the notes about the use of the fp8 version of the file (flux1-dev-fp8.safetensors, over 17GB).
+In particular, we invite you to read the notes about using the fp8 version of the file (flux1-dev-fp8.safetensors, over 17GB).
 A few files are needed to continue:

 (optional) t5xxl_fp8_e4m3fn.safetensors (about 5GB), an fp8 version.